myabc/myabc.github.com/_posts/2012-3-18-bundler-pain-points.markdown

     BUNDLE_GEMFILE=Gemfile.local rake spec
     BUNDLE_GEMFILE=Gemfile.local rails server

-of course you can wrap this into a script,
+of course you can wrap this into a shell function,

     local_gemfile_on
     local_gemfile_off

+(See the [gist](https://gist.github.com/2126969) for example functions you can add to your `.bash_profile`)

 Keeping more than one `Gemfile` is, of course, a big pain.
 So, use Rake to keep the copy in sync: